Reminiscence: Chapel Lane, Moscow; 08:42:23 P.M.:

 Reminiscence : Chapel Lane, Moscow ; 08:52:17 P.M. :

-cannot talk, I cannot think.
-I see things… and I see only you…I dream… and I only dream of you…I talk and there is
+talk, I cannot think.
+I see things… and I see only you…I dream… and I only dream of you…I talk and there is nothing on

-nothing on my mind… but you!
+my mind… but you!
 I love things, Isabel, a lot many of them.
 But in all my loves, I hold you the highest.
-I
+I love you from

-love you from all my heart, with everything I have and I really mean it when I say this.
-I try to find flaws but they don't
+all my heart, with everything I have and I really mean it when I say this.
+I try to find flaws but they don't catch up with

-catch up with me.
+me.
 Oh, I love this feeling!
 It’s just so beautiful.
-And truly Isabel – I don't want an answer…I don't
+And truly Isabel – I don't want an answer…I don't expect, you know!"

 With shaking hands, I put off the phone.